OutSystems/docs-product/src/managing-the-applications-lifecycle/secure-the-applications/apply-content-security-policy.md

 ## Directives reference

-The list of available directives to configure Content Security Policy in OutSystems is described in the table below.
-Note that the required values on the right column are always applied to the CSP directives for the applications to work correctly and cannot be removed.
+The table below describes the list of available directives to configure Content Security Policy in OutSystems.
+The **Required values** column indicates the values that LifeTime automatically applies to the directive for the applications to work correctly.
+Those values cannot be removed.

 | Directive     | Reason        | Required values  |
 | :------------ |:--------------|:----------------|